zaphosting/docs/docs/vserver-linux-security-tips.md

 maxretry = 4
 ```
 :::tip
 As you can see, it is also possible to make individual settings in a single service (as here with `maxretry` which is lower than the default setting).
-Although we made the settings in general before, you can configure most of the settings for each service again.
+Although you made the settings in general before, you can configure most of the settings for each service again.
 If you do not do this, the general setting will simply be used.
 :::

-Now you just have to restart Fail2Ban to start monitoring by Fail2Ban.
+Now you simply have to restart Fail2Ban to start monitoring.
 ```
 sudo systemctl restart fail2ban.service
 ```